tale-toul/OCP4AzureIPI/README.md

 * Define the variable **cluster_domain** with the DNS domain used by the Openshift cluster.

 * Obtain the certificates required to encrypt the secure connections with the cluster.
 Two sets of certificates are required, one for the API endpoint and another one for the applications using secure routes.
 If the API endpoint is not public, its certificate set is not required.
-See [Obtaining the Load Balancers IP addresses](#obtaining-the-load-balancers-ip-addresses) for instructions on how to obtain the certificates.
+See [Obtaining the Certificates for API and Application Secure Routes](#obtaining-the-certificates-for-api-and-application-secure-routes).

     The terraform template expects to find the API endpoint PKCS12 certificate in a file called __api-cert.pfx__ and the PKCS12 certificate for application secure routes in a file called __apps-cert.pfx__, both in the directory __Terraform/AppGateway__.